AP English Language and Composition

 Workload: Weekly coursework will generally include 40-60 pages of required reading with accompanying multiple choice questions or short responses, participation in written discussions, short video lectures, brief skill assignments, and 2-5 pages of writing.
-Additionally, as successful AP Lang students are people who “know stuff about things,” students will frequently read and respond to National Public Radio or New York Times stories on topics that interest them.
+Additionally, as successful AP Lang students are people who “know stuff about things,” students will frequently read and respond to National Public Radio, New York Times, or similar media outlet stories on topics that interest them.
 Finally, throughout the year, students will choose works from a short list of options and participate in small literature circles.
 The class will not meet at set times, but students should expect daily work, including assignments due by midnight each weekday.
 I will require all students to participate in live chat debates at least once a unit starting with unit 2, and I will hold optional help sessions as the need arises.
 Every few weeks, I will offer an optional live discussion during the afternoon as a replacement for written work for that day.
 A few times over the course of the year, I will assign full-length AP exams; students must take the test in one sitting, but I will grant several days free from other work so that students can choose when to complete the test.
 While AP Language is a rigorous, college-level class, I am not an ogre, and I do provide flexibility for students who run into conflicts due to illness, special events, and travel.
 Please do not be afraid to ask for what you need!
 Every weekend, I send students and parents an assignment planner that details the work for the following two weeks, and students can often work ahead or at least plan their schedule accordingly.
 However, I do not recommend this class for students who feel they will not be able to keep up with a daily schedule, as our quick turnover on assignments means that late work gets delayed and less robust feedback, which can limit student progress if part of a frequent cycle.